 - Implement: Implement the chosen course of action

 - Evaluate: Close the loop and decide if its actually working

 When setting SMART goals, you must consider the time based factor.
 This can be as simple as setting a timeline for you to review your progress.
-For my Journey to FI, I apply the Time Based factor by having monthly Net Worth updates where I track my progress and see what is and isn’t working.
+For my Journey to Financial Independence, I apply the Time Based factor by having monthly Net Worth updates where I track my progress and see what is and isn’t working.
 I also do a big review at the end of the financial year when I file my taxes.